VegaDeftwing/OpGuidesHugoSrc/content/Music/Software/daw.md

 * Sub menus with sub menus
 * Option overload
-* Almost total lack of built in instruments and effects
+* Almost total lack of built-in instruments and effects
 * Kinda shit piano roll
-* lack of bulit in support for common MIDI controllers
+* lack of built-in in support for common MIDI controllers
 * Kinda Ugly, even with themes

 {{< /columns3 >}}